jaredap1995/web-scraping-and-wearable-sentiment-analysis/README.md

 The subsequent data is stored in a postgres instance using the special JSONB object type and will be used to perform a detailed sentiment analysis on various wearable technology products for market research, revealing which features are most frequently praised and which ones could use some improvement.
 More use cases for the data including a type of vector database are being workshopped.

+## Solved Issues
+- Rudimentary solution to locally tracking progress in scraping by using a JSON file that is updated at each new page and product.
+- Restarting can be easily done by simply selecting the directory of the product you want to continue scraping.

 ## Issues
-- As is nature of webscraping the program is prone to break which requires manual restarting and updating of page number.
-Looking to automate this process
+- Looking to automate the restarting process to remove the user interaction with page.
+- Looking to find a way to run the process on a web socket so someone interested can simply travel to a webapge, enter in their bright data information and scrape without needing to clone the repository.
+- Will myself to care about improving the dreaded front end even though I don't care about front end.
-- I made every attempt to maximize teh amount of reviews scraped which included getting reviews from different languages.
+- I made every attempt to maximize the amount of reviews scraped which included getting reviews from different languages.
 In some instances the 'innerText' was undefined.
-If this appears usually restarting the script will work however in the event the HTML format on the page has changed you may need to manually modify the HTML element.
+If this appears restarting the script will work, however in the event the HTML format on the page has changed you may need to manually modify the HTML element.
 Usually this error is related to the 'textElement' or 'titleElement'.
 You may also circumvent this issue by changing my '||' to '&&' in the 'scrapeCurrentPageReviews' function
-- Create a user interface that will allow user to search the product they want to scrape and then proceed with script (front end of 'search_function.')
-- When search_function.js and index.js are combined it makes it harder to restart the program once it breaks since multiple products are being scraped and starting it over will start from product 1, hence the url_tracking in teh txt document to allow for manual restarting.

 ## Features